 Don’t be afraid to let your hair down and let your true colors, or “killer swag” shine through.
 Doing this will help people get to know you better and make them much more likely to want to work with you.

 4. Buying Decision Posts.

 Because your blog is supposed to help you drive leads and business, you need to also write content that will help readers make the decision to buy.
-For example, comparing your services with that of a competitor can help readers make an educated decision about the work you do.
-Or, you could write about when it makes sense to look for a solution.

 5. Case Studies and Examples.